Jack Ross (footballer, born 1976): Hibernian

 Scottish Premiership club Hibernian appointed Ross as their head coach on 15 November 2019, on a 31/2-year deal.
 He finished his first season in 7th of 12 teams, dropping one place after the season was abandoned due to the COVID-19 pandemic, and the table finalised on points-per-game.

 In 2020–21, Ross guided Hibs to the semi-finals of the Scottish League Cup, where they lost 3–0 to St Johnstone.
 He argued with BBC Scotland reporter Kenny MacIntyre after the game, accusing him of disrespect.
 Hibs finished the 2020–21 Scottish Premiership in third place, their highest finishing position in 16 years.
 They also reached the 2021 Scottish Cup Final, but lost 1–0 to St Johnstone.

 In July 2021 Ross agreed a new contract with Hibs, which was due to run until the end of the 2023–24 season.
 He was sacked in December 2021, after a run of seven defeats in nine league games.
 Jack Ross was also widely criticised over the style of football he deployed often described as "dull" and "boring.
 His dismissal came 10 days before the team were due to play in the League Cup final.

 Dundee United

 Ross was appointed head coach of Dundee United in June 2022 on a two-year deal.
 He led the team in their initial 2022–23 UEFA Europa Conference League qualifying campaign, culminating in a 7–1 aggregate loss to AZ Alkmaar, matching the record greatest loss inflicted on a Scottish Club in a European competition.
 Two days after a 9–0 defeat to Celtic, which left the club at the bottom of the Scottish Premiership, Ross was sacked by United on 30 August 2022, after only seven games in charge.

+Newcastle United

+On 31 March 2023, Ross was announced as interim head of coach development at Newcastle United.

+On 14 July 2025, it was announced that Ross was promoted to Head of Football strategy at Newcastle United F.C..